james-hu/apig-swagger-ui/README.md

 Make sure you have the pattern enclosed with `'`.
 `--include` is applied before `--exclude`, so that  `--include 'leads*/*' --exclude '*/v2'` will give you only `https://leads.example.com/inbound`.

+To match an endpoint URL without a base path, use patterns like `*.example.*/` which matches `https://cis.example.com/`.
+Please note that `*.example.*/*` does not match `https://cis.example.com/`.
+This applies to both inclusion and exclusion.

 Necessary transformation/hacking is in place for making sure API spec looks good in Swagger UI.
 Feel free to let me know if you have any suggestions or needs, I would consider to add as new features.